vanniktech/gradle-maven-publish-plugin/modern-publish-plugin.md

 - calls `publishToMavenCentral()`
 - sets `groupId`, `version` and `baseArtifactId` based on Gradle properties
-- configures `pom` based on Gradle properties
+- configures `pom` based on Gradle properties (warn about deprecation)
 - applies project type plugin automatically based on other applied plugins
 - calls all API methods of the project type plugin